Constrained Stochastic Recursive Momentum Successive Convex Approximation: Proposed Algorithm

 \subsection{Proposed Algorithm}

-We now described the proposed successive convex optimization algorithm in detail.
+We now describe the proposed SCA algorithm in detail.
 The algorithm is initialized at an arbitrary feasible point $\x_1 = \x_0 \in \cK$ that satisfies $\g(\x_1) \leq 0$.
 At iteration $t$ and given iterate $\x_t$, we construct a strongly convex and smooth surrogate $\fh(\x,\x_t,\xib_t)$ of the objective function $f(\x,\xib_t)$ as well as smooth and convex surrogates $\{\gt_j(\x,\x_t)\}_{j=1}^J$ (collected into the vector-valued function $\gbt(\x,\x_t)$) of the constraint functions $\{g_j(\x)\}_{j=1}^J$.
-These surrogates are subsequently used to formulate the following convex subproblem that must be solved at every iteration:
+These surrogates are subsequently used to formulate the following convex sub-problem that must be solved at every iteration:

 for some $\beta_t < 1$.
 Here, the auxiliary variable $\z_t$ seeks to approximate $\nabla U(\x_t)$, and hence utilizes the gradient tracking update from \cite{cutkosky2019momentum}:

 We can view $\z_{t+1}$ as a convex combination of the unbiased gradient $\nabla f(\x_t,\xib_t)$ and the variance-reduced gradient estimate $\z_t + \nabla f(\x_t,\xib_t)-\nabla f(\x_{t-1},\xib_t)$ of SARAH \cite{nguyen2017sarah}, similar to the STORM update in \cite{cutkosky2019momentum} but different from the classical tracking rules used in \cite{idrees2021practical,liu2019stochastic,mokhtari2020stochastic}.
 Substituting \eqref{stormtrack} in \eqref{ftil}, we see that $\ft(\x,\x_t,\z_t,\xib_t)= \fh(\x,\x_t,\xib_t) + \ip{\x-\x_t}{\z_{t+1} - \nabla f(\x_t,\xib_t)}$.
 That is, the running approximation $\ft$ comprises of the surrogate $\fh$ and an additional linear correction term that depends on the gradient tracking error.
 If the surrogate follows the tangent matching property, i.e., $\nabla \fh(\x,\x,\xib)=\nabla f(\x,\xib)$, then the update in \eqref{stormtrack} also implies that